 Aggregate contained in the gravel bags shall consist of gravel or crushed stone conforming to Table 703-7 for Class C.

 Storm Drain Inlet Protection.
-Storm drain inlet protection for curb nlets shall consist of aggregate filled fabric with the following dimensions:
+Storm drain inlet protection for curb inlets shall consist of aggregate filled fabric with the following dimensions: